kashine6/WGB-Board-For-BoxTurtle-MMU/README.md

 ![img](Assets/img_1.png)

-**WGB Board V3 Version (WuGuiBan)** is designed for B-type multi-color systems using DC motor retraction, such as BoxTurtle.
+**WGB Board V3 Version**  is designed to support a wide range of multi-material/multi-color systems (MMUs) and provides a comprehensive set of interfaces.
+It includes support for DC motor rewind, a generous number of endstop inputs for filament eject buttons and other functions, and temperature, humidity, and PWM interfaces required for PTC filament drying.
+Compatible systems include, but are not limited to, BoxTurtle, Quattro-Box, and ERCF.

 It has the following features:

 - **Main Chip**: STM32F446 MCU
 - **4 TMC2209-based motor slots** in UART mode, with level conversion for signal isolation between motors and main chip
-- **4 x Brushed DC motor drivers** with forward/reverse support, En pin, and sleep mode
+- **4 x 5V Brushed DC motor drivers** with forward/reverse support, En pin, and sleep mode
 - **2 x RGB LED connectors** with servo support
 - **16 x Microswitch control connectors** for conventional B-type multi-color needs, with redundant interface design for eject buttons, encoders, and other functions
 - **2 x 5V/24V fan connectors** (with speed control, voltage selection via jumper, also compatible with relay-controlled PTC heaters)